millerlp/OWHL/README.md

     type in the current date and time to be programmed to the clock chip.
     The clock should be set before loading the main OWHL.ino program on the OWHL.
 We recommend always setting the date and time using the current values in the UTC time zone.
+This directory should be placed in your Arduino folder where your other sketches are normally stored.

 * `settings_txt_example/` - This directory contains a sample settings.txt file that could be loaded on a SD card and read when the OWHL first starts up.